-The Disassembled Code window shows the memory address on the far left, followed by the opcode bytes, followed by the mnemonics for the instruction.
+The Disassembled Code window shows the memory address on the far left, followed by the code bytes for the instruction at the address, followed by the mnemonics for the instruction.
 The last column shows the number of cycles for the instruction, assuming no wait states.
-The total cycle time for a block of instructions will be shown at the bottom of the window when the block is selected.
+The total cycle time for a block of instructions will be shown at the lowest row in the block in the cycle-time column, if that block is selected and highlighted with the mouse.
 The total assumes one execution per instruction, so the user must take looping and branching into consideration when evaluating execution times.

-11.4.4 Local Variable Access
+12.4.4 Local Variable Access